brownieboy/react-bootstrap-slider/README.md

 ##Update History
+Version 1.0.6: 1 August 2016.
+* Fixed issue where ticks props were not being rendered.
+This is because the code was assuming that there would always be min and max props, but the ticks props actually override these.

 Version 1.0.5: 13 June 2016.
 * Explained how use dual slider controls.
 Added test for same.
 * Cleaned up demo to code to have one Demo class instead of three.